SwaranjalSingh/products/README.md

 # products
-Prouduct is used to calculate the discount dsds
+Product is used to calculate the discount